• Skip to primary navigation

 Instructions

 • Put 3-4 small saucers/plates in the freezer for later.
-You will need them to check whether your marmalade has reached the setting point later.
+You will need them to check whether marmalade has reached the setting point later.

 • Prepare the jars and make sure you’ve got the lids for all of them to avoid lots of faff later.

 • Cut the orange peels into quarters and using a teaspoon (find one with relatively sharp edge) scrape out as much of the white pith from the skins as possible.
-Put it aside with your saved orange pips.
+Put it aside with saved orange pips.

 • Take a muslin square/cotton cloth/cheese cloth and put all the pips and pith on it, gathering into a parcel and tying it up with a string or a strong thread.
-Do not skip this step as this pip/pith bag contains a lot of pectin you will need for your marmalade to set.
-Put the bag into the pot and tie it onto the handle for easier removal later.

-• Cut orange peel into strips.
 I like to cut my quarters into halves and slice them really thinly using a sharp knife.
 Feel free to cut your peel as thin or as thick as you like, it really is personal preference.
-Once you’ve sliced all the peel pop it into the pan.

 • Halve and juice one lemon adding the juice to the pan.